CSE is an effort to assert the full humanity and equality of LGBT people and to increase public support for LGBT rights.

-Launched in 2011, CSE has run four stages of the WE DO Campaign.
+Launched in 2011, to date, 82 LGBT couples have requested marriage licenses in their hometowns as part of the WE DO Campaign.
 Watch the WE DO videos to learn more!

 CSE offers a series of free Community Law Workshops (CLW) in the communities we work with.
 CLWs take two forms: (1) community education sessions led by attorneys about special topics in LGBT law, such as name changes; and (2) legal clinics at which volunteer attorneys provide pro bono services (e.g. completing health care power of attorney forms).
 CLWs are designed to empower LGBT people in the South to protect our rights to the full extent possible under current laws.